jetdotrb/responsive-portfolio-website/README.md

 # Updates

-## December 10, 2021
-### Done home page and its responsiveness on mobile, tablet and desktop views.
+- December 10, 2021 <p>✅ Home page and its responsiveness on mobile, tablet and desktop views.</p>